kunukn/react-collapse/README.md

 #### `onInit` : function

-Similar to onChange but only invoked on mount.
+Similar to onChange but only invoked on first render.

 #### `excludeStateCSS` : boolean